-To top it all off, sometime in 2016, an unexpected freshwater flood swept through their neighborhood, and Greis received a bath of muddy water that reached up to the transmission tunnel carpets in the interior, and the engine bay was soaked up to the valve cover.
+To top it all off, sometime in 2016, an unexpected flood swept through their neighborhood, and Greis received a bath of muddy water that reached up to the transmission tunnel carpets in the interior, and the engine bay was soaked up to the valve cover.
 At this point, Greis was handed off to their longtime mechanic where his fate would be decided.

 I found Greis online in December 2016 when the shop listed him for sale.
-He was running, but not well – still caked in mud, with transmission issues and a list of other issues a mile long.
-But he still looked pretty good – so I took the bait and Greis was off on a 6 day, 3,100-mile trip to the east coast on a car carrier.
+He was running, but not well – still caked in mud, with transmission problems and a mile-long list of other issues.
+But the classic Audi market had been slim picking at the time – so I took the bait and Greis was off on a 6 day, 3,100-mile trip to the east coast on a car carrier.
 This was the first vehicle purchased sight-unseen.

 He looked mildly better in pictures than in person, but it was mostly because he was still so dirty.
 As he rolled off the car carrier water poured from the trunk.
 Over the next 16 months, I fully dismantled Greis, cleaning every part of the engine bay, interior, and undercarriage while preserving every single part I could, down to the nuts and bolts.

-Greis was finally near-completion around 2018 and had a major show season for 2018 and was acknowledged at many shows including a 1st place at Waterfest 24 class win and participating in Wolfsgart’s Alpha Class.
-For 2019, now shy of 61,000 miles, Greis will become part of the T44Brian museum display, located at the West Garage.
+Greis was finally near-completion around 2018 and had a major show season that year.
+He was acknowledged at events including a 1st place Waterfest 24 class win and participating in Wolfsgart’s Alpha Class.

 Notable Mods & Changes